microsoft/MixedReality-WebRTC/docs/manual/building.md

 The MixedReality-WebRTC libraries are built from the `Microsoft.MixedReality.WebRTC.sln` Visual Studio solution located at the root of the repository.

+If you want to start right away with MixedReality-WebRTC, the recommended approach is to consume the precompiled binaries distributed as NuGet packages instead.
+See [Download](download.md) for details.

 ## Prerequisites

 ### Environment and tooling